|Distance||395 miles (637 km)|

 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-Travel by train between London, United Kingdom and Frankfurt am Main, Germany is: Partially open.
+Travel between London, United Kingdom and Frankfurt am Main, Germany by train is: Partially open.

-International entry is allowed for: Entry is partially open for citizens and permanent residents of United Kingdom
+International entry status: Entry is partially open for citizens and permanent residents of United Kingdom

 Return travel from Germany to United Kingdom is: Partially open.